KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 #### 5.3.2 User query of Relying Party Methods

-The Relying Part MAY provide a discovery endpoint where the user agent can discover methods beyound that provided in the default methods.
+The Relying Part MAY provide a discovery endpoint where the user agent can discover methods beyond that provided in the default methods.

 TK

-### 5.5 Request from the Relying Party to the User Agent
+### 5.4 Request from the Relying Party to the User Agent

-### 5.4 Recovery
+### 5.5 Recovery

 This specification assumes that the user has continuing needs to use their identifiers to access their personal resources, even as the authentication factors become obsolete or are lost.
 More description can be found in this description of [Did Recovery].
 The following are some of the known ways that loss of use of an authentication factor can occur:
 * 1 The device holding the authentication factor is lost.